Behavioral Medicine Track

 Training Methods

 Psychology residents will have an orientation session with tours of the facility.
 Residents will then have an opportunity to accompany and observe the supervising psychologist(s) performing clinical work.
-Residents will then have opportunities to see patients with direct observation and supervision provided.
+Next, residents will have opportunities to see patients with direct observation and supervision provided.
 The eventual goal is for psychology residents to work fairly independently with patients and to move towards a co-treatment model.
 Psychology residents are provided with examples of psychological /neuropsychological evaluation reports, progress notes, and other written communications as models.
 Residents have access to a training manual and numerous articles and books to supplement their learning experiences.
 Psychology residents participate in weekly scheduled individual supervision as well as weekly group supervision.
 Residents have additional opportunities for contact and supervision with the supervisors during weekly rounds and conferences.
 Residents are encouraged to drop by or page the supervisors with day-to-day questions concerning patients.
-Supervision is provided by the attending psychologists, and additional supervision may be provided by the post-doctoral fellow.
+Supervision is provided by the attending psychologists, and supplemental or informal supervision may be provided by the post-doctoral fellow.

 Evaluation of Psychology Residents